3 Days in Stockholm: The Ultimate Stockholm Itinerary

 Go on a Free Walking Tour

 If you want to learn more about Stockholmโs culture and medieval history, go on this free walking tour!
 It runs most days at 10 AM and takes 1.5 to 2 hours.
+It’s completely free, but you still have to book ahead.

 Tour the Royal Palace

 The opulent decor and priceless antiques inside the Royal Apartments are mind-blowing.
 In the dark vaults of the Treasury, youโll see the Regalia – or the crowns presented to the King, Queen, Prince, and Princess on coronation day.
-In the Tre Kronor Museum, youโll discover the history of the old palace (which burnt down in 1697).
-And finally, in Gustav III’s Museum of Antiquities, you can see the kingโs collection of impressive sculptures.

-Visit the Royal Armoury
+Visit the Royal Armory

 Incredibly preserved royal carriages and sleds, armor and weapons, coronation robes and wedding gowns, and other precious artifacts depict how Swedenโs political ties, costumes, and customs have evolved through the centuries.